-I had my first public speaking gig in a long while.
-I was to stand on stage and deliver a simple enough seminar on Radical Entrepreneurship and Leading with Brilliance.
+I had my first public speaking gig in a while.
+I was to stand on stage and deliver a seminar on Radical Entrepreneurship and Leading with Brilliance.

-How could someone as experienced as me flummox and stumble over my words?
+How could someone as experienced as me stumble over my words?

 Outwardly I was still cool as a cucumber.
-I offered massively valuable content and spoke clearly, albeit at breakneck speed.
+I got through my content and spoke clearly enough, albeit at breakneck speed.

-Internally however I was undergoing a mini crisis.
-I couldn’t breathe so well and my leg began shaking horribly.
+Internally however I was having a mini crisis.
+I couldn’t breath and my left leg decided to shake horribly.

 I was convinced my performance sucked.

-Truth is my performance simply felt a lot less brilliant than it actually was.
-Many people personally congratulated me on an inspired delivery and others emailed me with their gratitude.
+Truth is, my performance felt much worse than it actually was.
+Many people congratulated me on an inspired delivery and others emailed me with their gratitude.

-But I learned something big that day and this is what I want to share with you.
+But I learned something big that day.
 It’s a lesson that has since transformed my public speaking from pain to joy (almost).

-Once we become more self-aware, we can start to narrow the gap between our inner, more truthful reality and our outer facade.
-We can become more real.
-And when we do that, we show our passion and conviction.
+Once we become self-aware, we can start to narrow the gap between our inner, more truthful reality and our false facade.
+We can take a deep breath, relax the body and speak from a place that is far more believable.
+When we do that, we demonstrate our passion.
 It feels liberating because we no longer have to hide.

-When you can do that, you damn well forget about your nerves.
+When you can do that, you forget your nerves.
 You stop overthinking the moment.
 You only care about whom you are talking to and how you are going to enrich their lives.
 And you care so much that passion is your only gear.

-When we pitch with passion and empathy, we possess a ferocious commitment to our objectives no matter what.
-Because we know it’s important.
-And this is what draws people to us.
+When we pitch with passion and empathy, we draw people to us.
 This is what convinces people to partner with us.

-The sad fact is that many of us fail to speak and act from this authentic place.
-Instead, the inner fire only flickers and often wanes.
+The sad fact is that many of us fail to speak from this authentic place.

 Because passion takes guts.

-Few of us really want to do that.
+Few of us want to do that.
 It’s exposing.
 So few have the stomach.
-We’d rather pretend to give zero fucks.
-We would rather be cool.
-Me too.
-I rarely want to show my cracks.
-But I push myself every day to edge a little closer to my truth.
+We’d rather pretend that we’re cool.

 Are you ready to take it on?